-· Hankyu Kim · Project · 1 min read
+· Project Â· 1 min read

-Dynamic Compensation MATLAB Code
+Understanding Dynamic Compensation MATLAB Code: A Simple Guide

 I wrote some tutorial code of pd controller, pi controller, lead compensator, and lag compensator in MATLAB.
 Feel free to use!!